 - Hardwood cutting propagation: take a hardwood cutting in fall; strip the cutting of all but the newest leaves and root in organic potting mix; rooting can take up to a year.

 - Tip layering propagation: bend a low-hanging shoot with at least 3 buds to the ground in mid-summer and hold it in place with a garden staple or rock.
 Cover the stem with soil; the shoot will root in a year’s time and the new plant can be cut away from the parent.

 - Mound layering propagation: cut back all branches to 3 inches after growth starts in spring and then cover the stubs with soil; new shoots will appear and take root; they can be cut away from the mother plant and replanted as new plants.

 - Harvest currants when they taste sweet.
 Red currants will turn bright scarlet when ripe; taste white currants to determine when they are ripe.
 Ripe black currants will be shiny blue-black.

 - Fruit on an individual plant commonly does not ripen all at once; you will likely have to revisit plants to harvest again.
-Generally, fruit at the top of the truss (called “strig”) ripens first.
+Generally, the fruit at the top of the truss (called “strig”) ripens first.
 Some recent cultivars have been bred to ripen fruit simultaneously.
 Taste to determine ripeness if in doubt.